Amanskywalker/CG-lab/README.md

 ## Additional Instructions for Specific Programs
 ### lp1
-  - It take the value of n from the command line
+  - Can Override the n value (default = 0) by passing a number as commnd line parameter
     eg: `./lp1 3` where n=3